abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Following the logic from the last paragraph, each statement about something that is one of a kind can be transferred to a statement about another thing that is one of a kind.

-**Question:** Come up with a good example of a statement that demonstrates the isomorphism between singleton sets (I obviously couldn't).
+**Task 11:** Come up with a good example of a statement that demonstrates the isomorphism between singleton sets (I obviously couldn't).
 Consider that all of people and objects are sharing one and the same universe.

 Equivalence relations and isomorphisms
 ===